Due diligence reporting tool

 Yes, to both.

-How can I find a trade has settled?
+How can I find if a trade has settled?

 Transactions can be monitored through the transaction app within a client’s account.